 You will now notice that in red letters it states that the invoice has been split and it will show you the values of the split.
 Accordingly it will show you below how much of the invoice has been paid by both separate sides.

 When coming to pay the invoice that has been split, in the second option it shows you the balances due from both parties.
 In the 3rd section it will record the payment from either your client or 3rd party in the normal way.
-The only difference being, you know how 2 payment columns, of which the left hand side is for client payments, the right hand side for third-party payments.
+The only difference being, you now have 2 payment columns, of which the left hand side is for client payments, the right hand side for third-party payments.